Thank you, Scott Shannon, and thanks to all of you for being with us.

 I would argue Bernie Sanders is as sharp as he's ever been, and I think he's older than Joe Biden.

-And I do think it but it's clear that he's had cognitive decline.
+And I do think it, but it's clear that he's had cognitive decline.

 How do you interpret that?

-Well, number one, he's not too old because old is I I know so many people that are making a fortune.
+Well, number one, he's not too old because old is I know so many people that are making a fortune.

 Do you ever speak to him?

-I mean he's he's I don't know him well.
+I don't know him well.

-He used to run Home Depot, he's a great guy.
+He used to run Home Depot.

 You're right.

-It's not an age thing, it's a uh there are other problems, and and he had operations in the nineteen nineties on a certain part of his body that is you know tough stuff.
+And he had operations in the 1990s on a certain part of his body that is tough stuff.

-Look, we can't afford I I would love everybody to take a cognitive test.
+I would love everybody to take a cognitive test.

-I took two of 'em.
+I took two of them.

-I aced them both.
+I aged them both.

 Very public information.

-I think everybody I it's just When did you take the second one?
+When did you take the second one?

-Because I noticed the media is saying, Well, we haven't seen the second one.
+Because I noticed the media is saying, well, we haven't seen the second one.

 When did you take that one?

-I had that done by the doctors in uh upstate in uh uh New Jersey in New Jersey, and it was a similar test.
+I had that done by the doctors in upstate in New Jersey, in New Jersey.

 And it's a tough test.